rdkcentral/ThunderNanoServices/examples/TestUtility/TestUtilityPlugin.md

 <a name="head.Scope"></a>
 ## Scope

 This document describes purpose and functionality of the TestUtility plugin.
-It includes detailed specification of its configuration and methods provided.
+It includes detailed specification of its configuration, methods and properties provided.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity